gertjanvanzwieten/mvi/README.md

 ## installation

-Mvi does not have any dependencies other than Python3 and can be run directly from the /bin directory.
+Mvi does not have any dependencies other than Python3 and can be run directly as `python3 mvi.py`.
 Alternatively it can be installed system wide using Python's setuptools:

     python3 setup.py install